lognormal/boomerang/index.md

 title: boomerang
 ---

-All documentation ca be found at [/boomerang/doc](the following location).
+All documentation ca be found at [the following location](/boomerang/doc).